 Pertussin is a combined herbal-synthetic agent with an expectorant effect.

-In sweet syrup, thyme extract helps to thin mucus in upper divisions respiratory tract and stimulates the activity of the cilia of the bronchial epithelium, which causes active discharge of mucus and cleansing of the bronchi.
-The plant component also has a slight analgesic effect.
+In sweet syrup, thyme extract helps thin mucus in upper sections respiratory tract and stimulates the activity of the cilia of the bronchial epithelium, which causes active discharge of mucus and cleansing of the bronchi.
+The herbal component also has a slight analgesic effect.

-Alternative medicine has long appreciated beneficial features thyme, also known as thyme, pimento.
+Alternative medicine has long appreciated beneficial features thyme, also known as thyme, boron pepper.
 It is added to herbal infusions and decoctions as an expectorant and bronchodilator.
 In addition, thyme herb contains essential oils, thymol, flavonoids, various organic acids.

 Potassium bromide has a sedative effect.
 By acting on the cough center in the brain, the substance inhibits its activity.
-Thanks to this, a debilitating convulsive cough is suppressed, which often prevents babies from falling asleep.
+Thanks to this, the debilitating convulsive cough, which often prevents babies from falling asleep, is suppressed.

 Indications for use